mstudiva/Transcriptional-plasticity-mesophotic-Mcav/tagSeq_processing_README.txt

 # If you have a file named count_trim, you need to edit maps to remove a line
 nano maps
 # find the line with count_trim, then Ctrl+K to cut, then save
-launcher_creator.py -j maps -n maps -q shortq7 -t 2:00:00 -e mstudiva@fau.edu
+launcher_creator.py -j maps -n maps -q shortq7 -t 6:00:00 -e studivanms@gmail.com
 sbatch maps.slurm

 # how is the job?